trullock/NUglify/doc/readme.md

 Default CSS Minification
 ========================

-As mentioned in the introduction, the CSS minification portion of AjaxMin does not perform as sophisticated algorithms as the JavaScript portion.
+As mentioned in the introduction, the CSS minification portion of NUglify does not perform as sophisticated algorithms as the JavaScript portion.
 By default it will:

 -   Remove all insignificant whitespace.
 -   Remove all comments.